Skip to Content

 A horse will tell you if it does not want to race!

 Finally, we mustn’t forget that horses will find a way of indicating if they don’t like something.
 A jockey has experienced its mount plant its feet firmly on the ground all too often, refusing to move!
-So don’t worry, no horse in a race is there against its will.
-In the majority of the cases, horses are happy and willing participants in the sport.
+So don’t worry; no horse in a race is there against its will.
+In most cases, horses are happy and willing participants in the sport.

 Do horses want to win?